Connect to Japan in DC

-If you would like to volunteer with an organization dedicated to fostering the U.S.-Japan friendship at the local level, we would love to have you!
-Please sign up to be a Japan-in-a-Suitcase volunteer to be added to our general list and to receive volunteer e-mails.
-If you would like to volunteer regularly in our office, for a specific upcoming program, or have a detailed situation, please e-mail us at [email protected].
+If you would like to volunteer with an organization dedicated to fostering the US-Japan friendship at the local level, we would love to have you!
+Please complete the form below to be added to our general volunteer list and receive emails with volunteer opportunities.
+If you would like to volunteer for a specific upcoming program, or have a detailed question, please e-mail us at [email protected].

-Sakura Matsuri – Japanese Street Festival — As an integral part of the cherry blossom celebration season in the nation’s capitol, the Sakura Matsuri alone requires over 30 committee members to organize and implement the festival, and over 600 day-of volunteers.
+Sakura Matsuri – Japanese Street Festival — As the largest celebration of Japanese culture in the United States and a participating event of the National Cherry Blossom Festival, the Sakura Matsuri alone requires over 30 committee members to organize and implement the festival, and over 600 day-of volunteers.

 Fall & Winter